What is Neuroplastic Pain?

 But I have a diagnosis from a doctor of IBS, Fibromyalgia, TMJ disorder, Herniated disk... so this must be something "real" right?

 Second, a diagnosis does not necessarily mean there is anything physically wrong in the body.
-Many diagnoses are just descriptions of reported symptoms or of functional processes that have no known cause.
+Many diagnoses are just descriptions of reported symptoms or processes that have no known cause.
 These types of conditions are known to cooccur with anxiety and depression and are worsened by stress, which points towards the brain playing a major role.

 Also, doctors are trained to look for and treat physical causes.
 But even visual abnormalities in the body can be "normal abnormalities" that don't cause pain in the majority of people who have them.
 For example, studies show that 64% of people with no back pain have herniations and degeneration.
 (3)